 Postdoctoral Fellowship Training Program

 The University of San Francisco is an independent, private, nonprofit institution of higher education and one of 28 Jesuit Catholic colleges and universities in the United States.
-According to the latest U.S. News & World Report, the University is rated fifth in the nation for campus ethnic diversity and in the top 30 for campuses with the most international students.
-As of September 2019 (the most recent census data available from the University), USF had an enrollment of 10,036 in its five schools and colleges, including 6577 undergraduate and 4059 graduate students.
-USF's student body represents diverse ethnic, religious, social, end economic backgrounds, 50 states, and 98 countries.
+During the 2020-2021 academic year, the University of San Francisco enrolled more than 10,000 students in its five schools and colleges and is one of the most ethnically diverse universities in the nation.
+In the latest U.S. News & World Report, the University was rated 4th in the nation for student diversity and 14th for campuses with the most international students.

 Counseling and Psychological Services (CAPS) is located on our beautiful 55-acre hilltop campus next to Golden Gate Park overlooking downtown San Francisco and the Pacific Ocean.